• Skip to primary navigation

 If you are trying any of our recipes, we would love to see the pictures of your dishes.
 Tag us in any of our Social Media Handles or use #motionsandemotions.
 You can also send us your feedback and pictures at: jhumu.here@gmail.com or motionsemotions.here@gmail.com.

-• bowl full of dal along with green chilli, coriander leaves and spices in the background
+• chicken kofta curry served in a bowl along with spices in the background

 Reader Interactions